behnamyazdan/laravelSms/README.md

 laravelSms
 ==========

-package for send sms in laravel (published for [parssms24.ir](http://parssms24.ir)) this package only work for iranian mobile operator
+package for send sms with laravel (published for [parssms24.ir](http://parssms24.ir)) this package only work for iranian mobile operator

 installation
 ------------